-From time immemorial (as measured by the life of the American republic) the negro has been the bone of contention.
-In the early part of the century the fact of his being in the south, and thereby was counted by the south in its claim to and possession of political reptesentation in the national council was a cause of a long and bitter strife between the north and south.
+From time immemorial (as measured by the life of the American republic) the negro has been the bone of conten tion.
+In the early part of the century the fact of his being in the south, and thereby was counted by the south in its claim to and possession of political representation in the national council was a cause of a long and bitter strife between the north and south.

-The southern masters said that though he was a black slave, he was human, and for that reason insisted that he shound be counted in the apamong the state's; and they did succeed in having counted him to pare.
-In the other hand the north said that although he was human being he was only a chattel, hence in the political appor tionment he should not be counted at all; and that only free white men should be counted.

-tion for the negro agitated the nation from its carliest birth, and was the chief and dir ct cause of the firing of the first shot at Fort Sumter, and the surrender of that nobe chieftain at Appo matox.
+The southern masters said that though he was a black slave, he was human, and for that reason insisted that he snound be counted in the ap-portionment of political representation among the state's; and they did succeed in having counted him in parc.
+Id the other hand the north said that although he was human being he was only a chattel, hence in the political apportionment he should not be counted at all; and that only free white men should be counted.
+This subject of political representations fore or assist us to get it.
+We have tion for the negro agitated the nation | been the bone of contention between from its earliest birth, and was the chief and direct cause of the firing of the first shot at Fort Sumter, and the surrender of that n. b e chieftain at Appo matox.
 It was the chief cause of the emancipation proclamation that was read here today; and today, thirty seven years after our emancipation, it is the bone of contention.